-For an engineering student, busy days are a lifestyle especially when it comes to coursework and workloads.
-Hence, scheduling my programs, following them the best way I can, and restarting the next day from where I left or failed is crucial.
+For an Engineering student, busy days are a lifestyle, especially when it comes to coursework and workloads.
+Hence, scheduling my programmes, following them the best way I can, and restarting the next day from where I left or failed is crucial.
 It is very important to have a good balance between all those tasks and your personal activities with family, friends, work, church or elsewhere.

 Reminding myself of my short and long-term goals is equally one of the keys that help me to be on track and feel less overloaded with my responsibilities.
 It is important to know and remind yourself every day of where you are going and what you want to become.
 Picturing myself in that dream job helps me persevere and know I am doing all I do for a purpose.